Escape Seattle's football frenzy

 The Butchart Gardens

-Immerse yourself in a world of breathtaking colour at The Butchart Gardens, where 55 acres of meticulously designed floral displays burst into bloom year-round at a National Historic Site.
+Immerse yourself in a world of breathtaking colour at The Butchart Gardens in Brentwood Bay, where 55 acres of meticulously designed floral displays burst into bloom year-round at a National Historic Site.
 Wander through lush, themed gardens—Japanese, Italian, Rose—and pause by tranquil ponds and ornate fountains.
 A visit to the gardens feels like stepping foot into your favourite painting, as the colours of millions of blooms offer a vibrant escape from the bustle of city life back home.

 Local tip: Don’t worry about the drive, join a Gardens Experience Tour with Gray Line Sightseeing Victoria, who provide coach service to and from the gardens throughout the day, allowing you to experience the gardens at your own pace.